 AI forecasting models on top of Prometheus metrics can predict when a namespace will hit its resource quota or when a node group will need scaling — days before it happens:

-# Example: forecast memory usage for next 7 days
+# Prometheus: forecast memory usage for next 7 days

 predict_linear(